3cp/makes-demo2/README.md

 can mark default value for multi-select by setting `selected: true` on the choices.

-Select prompt doesn't need a "name" field, answers from all single-select or multi-select becomes user selected features.
+Select prompt doesn't need a "name" field, answers from all single-select or multi-select become user selected features.
 Unlike other prompt tool (inquirer/enquirer/prompts), the answers in "makes" selections are unnamed.
-If user select 'nodejs', 'gitattributes', and 'babel' the answers (selected features) are simply
+If user select 'nodejs', 'gitattributes', and 'babel', then the answers (selected features) are simply

     ['nodejs', 'gitattributes', 'babel']